MAESTRO739/AscensionOS/docs/design.md

-# AscensionOS – Design Notes
+# EldenOS – Design Notes

 ## Why I'm Building It
 - Learn everything under the hood of a computer